circonus-labs/graphite-irondb/README.md

     IRONDB_CONNECTION_TIMEOUT_MS = 3005
     IRONDB_MAX_RETRIES = 2

-Where `irondb-host` is the DNS or IP of an IronDB node, `port` (usually 8112) is the listening port for IronDB, and <account> is some integer you have been ingesting your metrics under (see Namespacing in the IronDB docs).  `optional_query_prefix` can be used to prefix all operations with a fixed name.
+Where `irondb-host` is the DNS or IP of an IRONdb node, `port` (usually 8112) is the listening port for IRONdb, and <account> is some integer you have been ingesting your metrics under (see Namespacing in the IRONdb docs).  `optional_query_prefix` can be used to prefix all operations with a fixed name.
 You can use this optional prefix to simplify metric names stored in IRONdb.
 If you just want raw names as stored in IRONdb, you can omit this last URL section (see Graphite Rendering in the IRONdb documentation).

-If you have a multi-node IronDB installation (likely), you should specify multiple URLS (one for each node in the cluster), or place the IronDB installation behind a load balancer.
+If you have a multi-node IRONdb installation (likely), you should specify multiple URLS (one for each node in the cluster), or place the IRONdb installation behind a load balancer.
 For example,

     IRONDB_URLS = (
         'http://host1:8112/graphite/1',